Scranton Truck Accident Lawyer

 When commercial trucks weighing up to 80,000 pounds collide with passenger cars, the results are often devastating.
-If you’ve been injured in a crash involving a tractor-trailer, delivery truck, or other large commercial vehicle in the Scranton area, you’re likely facing mounting medical bills, lost income, and uncertainty about your future.
+If you were hurt in a crash with a tractor-trailer in Scranton, you may have high medical bills.
+You might also be losing income and feeling unsure about your future.
+You need an experienced Scranton truck accident lawyer to fight for your rights.

 Munley Law has been handling these complex cases for over 65 years.
 We know how trucking companies operate, what evidence matters most, and how to build cases that get results.
-Our three board-certified Scranton truck accident attorneys have recovered over $1 billion for clients throughout Pennsylvania, including multiple settlements exceeding $20 million.
+Our three board-certified Scranton truck accident attorneys have recovered over $1 billion for clients throughout Pennsylvania.

 The trucking company’s insurance team is already working to limit its liability.
 Make sure you have our experienced Scranton legal team protecting your interests.